NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 1. Leave the `Enable WebDav on this dir?` checkbox unchecked.

 1. The text you enter into the `Directory "name"` field will appear in the browser pop-up that will ask users for their user name and password.
-You can enter a short name or statement of your choice here, for example, "Neighborhood Camera Committee Only."
+You can enter a short name or statement of your choice here, for example, "Neighborhood Crime Committee Only."

 1. Under `User accounts for this area`, there is a multi-line entry field into which you can enter user name and password pairs.
 You can enter multiple user name and password combinations that you can give to people whom you would like to have access to the website.